proycon/folia/docs/source/statement_annotation.rst

 * ``<hd>`` -- (required) -- The head of the statement is the actual content of the statement; this role spans the words containing the statement.
 * ``<source>`` -- (optional) -- The source/holder of the statement, assuming it is explicitly expressed in the text.
-* ``<relation>`` -- (optional) -- The relation between the source of the statement and the statement, this usually encompasses verbs like "to say", "to think", or prepositional phrases such as "according to".
+* ``<rel>`` -- (optional) -- The relation between the source of the statement and the statement, this usually encompasses verbs like "to say", "to think", or prepositional phrases such as "according to". (not to be confused with :ref:`relation_annotation`)

 Example
 -------------------------